 Part of Jackson's legacy was his crossover success with white audiences, something that many Motown artists achieved, but Jackson took to a new level.
 He was the first black artist to get regular airplay on MTV, and this song helped expand his audience further by bringing in some of the Van Halen listeners.
 "Beat It" was a key track in Jackson's rise to superstardom.

 Jackson wrote this song.
 He came up with it when his producer, Quincy Jones, encouraged him to write something like "My Sharona

 The lyrics are about life on the streets and gang activity, something Jackson was very detached from.
-He was schooled by tutors his whole life and became a star at a young age.
-It's similar to West Side Story in its use of gangs as musical art.
+He was schooled by tutors his whole life and became a star at a young age, so his interpretation of "two gangs coming together to rumble" was based on the celluloid interpretations that he'd seen, specifically West Side Story, which used gangs as musical art.

 The lyric "Show me how funky and strong is your fight" is often misheard as something you can't say on the radio.
 That line also has the distinction of being misquoted on one of the most popular sitcoms of the era

 (Justine Bateman), when demonstrating her idea of good music to her hippie parents, sing, "Show me what's funky, show me what's right..."